turtle-robotics/DRON/README.md

 - **Continuous Improvement**: We are committed to ongoing development, incorporating feedback and advancements in EMG technology to enhance the hand's performance and capabilities.

+## Hardware

+- **Raspberry Pi Model 5**: The Pi acts as the host node for the on board ROS network, and handles the OpenCV image processing from the thermal and RGB cameras, as well as the IR and lidar interactions to generate usable data.
+  - *RBG Camera*: The first camera that attaches to the PI is the RBG camera, mainly for testing and for potential manual control.
+  - *Infared (IR) Camera*: The second camera that attaches to the PI is the IR camera, which is responsible for gathering the heat image for the
+  - *Lidar Camera*: The lidar camera is responsible for gathering a point cloud for which the IR feed can be overlaid to generate a heat-point-cloud.

+- **Teensy Microcontroller (1/2)**: The first teensy serves as an interface to the IMU, and as the interface to the motor drivers.
+It works to bring only necessary data to the pi for processing, and to handle the brute of the PID-based dynamic control system work.
+  - *IMU*:
+  - *Motor Driver(s)*:

+- **Teensy Microcontroller (2/2)**: The second teensy runs the communications, namely to the wifi node to communicate with other drones and to the final destination of the discovered data.
+  - *Wifi module*:

 -->